WTF?! Whereâ€™s The Food?!

 Unexpectedly there was also a touch of Belize folklore in the seasoned Macobi Seeds aka Pumpkin seeds.
 Legend has it they help keep your mind off a bad romance or distant lover.
-In Creole language, the word Macobi is used to describe love sickness.
+In the Creole language, the word Macobi is used to describe love-sickness.

 All of that is just what BFT has shown us so far.
 Who knows what other tasty treats and heart healing foods have up their sleeve?

 So many travelers want to know about local favorites and hidden food gems.
 Now the perfect option for you to explore, eat and discover is about to open its doors.
 This tour isnâ€™t just for tourists or locals, itâ€™s for everyone!
 Who doesnâ€™t like food?
 The food ranges from sweet treats to savory snacks and every stop is different.
 Combined with a leisurely social walk through town where you never know what deliciousness could await you around the next corner.
 This is Belize, always expect the unexpected and be pleasantly surprised and quite possibly have a good story to tell later 😉

 Make some friends and get your eat on with Belize Food Tours Website.
 The first tour is scheduled for May 28th.
 Thank you to BFTâ€™s Dora and Fel for the fabulous invitation.

 We had arranged by email that I would pick up my invitation from Lilyâ€™s Treasure Chest.
 As it turned out the day it got there was the day we struck liquid gold on Ambergris Caye.
 Thankfully I was able to take a few minutes at the end of the day to walk over and pick it up as you will see in the pictures below.
 Because I had to go straight back to the San Carlos Medical Center and the blood drive, I did not open my package till later.